karishma122/karishma122/README.md

 ### 🌟 **Why Work with Me?**

-With a solid foundation in **Python, SQL, and Excel**, I am adept at solving real-world challenges through data.
+With a solid foundation in **Python, SQL, Excel and Power BI**, I am adept at solving real-world challenges through data.
 I bring a **data-first mindset** and a **fresh perspective** to every task, ensuring impactful results.
 Whether it’s uncovering key insights or presenting data-driven solutions, I am committed to delivering value.

 ---